aroizmand/pass-the-plate/README.md

 - [Alex Roizman](https://github.com/aroizmand)
 - [Brandon Mack](https://github.com/brandonjmack)

-**Please note: This is a snapshot of the project as the original repo remains private until the end of the school yeah (May 2024).
+**Please note: This is a snapshot of the project as the original repo remains private until the end of the school year (May 2024).
 It will be periodically updated**

 ## Overview